bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 .. figure:: _static/VMs_Details_EditDescription.png

 It also can be edited from the Tags tab.
-Click "Edit" next to the ``csui.vm.description`` tag and change the description taxt in the appeared form.
+Click "Edit" next to the ``csui.vm.description`` tag and change the description text in the appeared form.

 .. figure:: _static/VMs_Tags_EditDescription.png